 - Acromioclavicular Joint Injury | 5-Minute Emergency Consult, AC ligament is responsible for horizontal stability; CC ligament is responsible for vertical stability.
 Rockwood classification (sequential injury pattern):.
 Type I: Sprained AC ligament (AC joint tender); No CC ligament injury; No deltoid or trapezius injury; No radiographic abnormality (clinical diagnosis).
 Type II: Ruptured AC

-- Acromioclavicular Joint Separation - Brigham and Women's Hospital, Physical Therapy Management of the patient with an acromioclavicular joint separation; primarily conservative ICD-9 Code: 831.04 (AC dislocation) The CC ligament is usually not injured with this type of fall.
+- Acromioclavicular Separation - Brigham and Women's Hospital, ICD-9 Code: 831.04 (AC dislocation).
+An acromioclavicular (AC) separation is usually the result of a direct force to the superior aspect of the acromion The CC ligament is usually not injured with this type of fall.
 1,2.
 Acromioclavicular joint injuries account for 40-50% of athletic shoulder injuries.
 They are frequently seen in

 - Acromioclavicular joint separations - NCBI - NIH, 16 Dec 2012 Keywords: Acromioclavicular joint, AC joint, AC dislocation, AC separation, Shoulder separation, Rockwood classification, AC joint reconstruction,. suggested that as many as half of patients with Type I or II AC joint injuries experience some degree of impaired shoulder function or pain at ten-year